johngilesyoder/HATCH/wp-content/plugins/gravity-forms-advanced-file-uploader/readme.txt

 == Changelog ==

+= 1.37 =
+HotFix for filenames with spaces

+= 1.36 =
+Better support for German language filenames

+= 1.35 =
+* Restored older version of Redux Option Framework due to issues with some versions of chrome

 = 1.34 =
 * Added option for users to increase video upload request timeout.
 This should only be used if users host will not set ignore_user_abort to TRUE in PHP, this option is to be used as a last resort.